namratacodes/AI_Text_Summarizer/README.md

   - Medium (~150 words)
   - Detailed (300–400 words)
 - Download the generated summary as a `.txt` file
-- Uses Google Gemini API (free tier available)
+- Uses Google Gemini API

 ## Technologies Used